smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 1. Used 4 fully connected flat layers (including the output layer).
 1. Used Dropout before the output layer to reduce overfitting.
 1. Though the model was run for 20 epochs, the training saturated at epoch 10.
 Did not want to rerun the model just to change the epoch and have left it at 20.
 The accuracy is the same at both 10 and 20.
+1. The overall training time was about 25 mins with each epoch taking around 2.5 mins
 1. The accuracy was similar across training, validation and test datasets.
 Hence there is no underfitting or overfitting and the model has been trained at the right level.

 My final model results were: